-Upon arrival in Hanoi we transfer to our hotel for the next two nights, the Hilton Garden Inn Hanoi (4T), The Ann Hanoi (4T) or Pan Pacific Hanoi (4T+).
-After lunch at a local restaurant, we visit the National Museum of Fine Art, which displays a vast collection of ancient stone carvings, Buddhist statues and contemporary artworks.
-We will also visit the lakeside Ngoc Son Temple, dedicated to the 13th century national hero Tran Hung Dao, and take a walking tour of Hanoi’s Old Quarter, a bustling area of narrow streets, traditional shop-houses, temples and countless cafés and bars.
+Upon arrival in Hanoi we transfer to our hotel.
+This afternoon, we visit the National Museum of Fine Art, which displays a vast collection of ancient stone carvings and Buddhist statues.
+We’ll also visit the lakeside Ngoc Son Temple and take a walking tour of Hanoi’s Old Quarter, a bustling area of narrow streets, traditional shop-houses, temples and countless cafés and bars.

-We continue our exploration of Hanoi this morning, stopping at the monumental Ho Chi Minh Mausoleum, which houses the embalmed body of the communist leader in a glass coffin.
-We will also visit the wooden stilt house where Ho Chi Minh lived in his later years.
-Nearby we will see the One Pillar Pagoda, founded by King Ly Thai Tong in 1049 and we will continue to the 11th century Temple of Literature and West Lake.
-Here we will visit Tran Quoc Pagoda, Hanoi’s oldest Buddhist temple, originally built in the sixth century, and the Taoist Quan Thanh temple.
+We continue our exploration of Hanoi this morning, stopping at the monumental Ho Chi Minh Mausoleum and the wooden stilt house where Ho Chi Minh lived in his later years.
+Nearby we’ll see the One Pillar Pagoda, the 11th century Temple of Literature and West Lake.
+Here we’ll visit Tran Quoc Pagoda and the Taoist Quan Thanh temple.
 The rest of the day is at leisure, while this evening you might like to attend an optional water puppet show, a traditional art form unique to northern Vietnam.

 Hanoi - Halong Bay

-After breakfast we leave Hanoi and head towards Halong, travelling through the rich farmlands of the Red River Delta.
-When we arrive in Halong we will board our private junk for a five-hour cruise on the emerald green waters of beautiful Halong Bay, a UNESCO World Heritage Site, dotted with more than 2,000 towering karst islands topped with dense jungle foliage.
-We enjoy a fresh seafood lunch on our boat before we return to Halong and transfer to our hotel, the Paradise Suites Hotel (4T).
+We head towards Halong, travelling through the rich farmlands of the Red River Delta.
+We’ll board our private junk for a cruise on the emerald green waters of beautiful Halong Bay, dotted with more than 2,000 towering karst islands topped with dense jungle foliage.
+We enjoy lunch on board before we return to Halong.

 Halong - Hanoi - Danang - Hoi An

-We transfer to Hanoi Airport for a flight to Danang today, travelling on from there to nearby Hoi An and our hotel for the next two nights, the Hoi An Historic Hotel (3T+).
-Later this afternoon we take a walking tour of Hoi An.
-The exceptionally well-preserved old town, with its 18th and 19th century architecture, has been declared a UNESCO World Heritage Site, and there are more than a thousand preserved buildings including temples, merchants’ houses, warehouses and workshops here.
-We will have dinner at a local restaurant this evening.
+We fly to Danang today, travelling on from there to nearby Hoi An.
+Later this afternoon we take a walking tour of Hoi An, with an exceptionally well-preserved old town that has been declared a UNESCO World Heritage Site.
+There are more than a thousand preserved buildings including temples, merchants’ houses, warehouses and workshops here.

 This morning we have an excursion to the peaceful village of Triem Tay, located close to town on Cam Kim Island, in the Thu Bon River.
-Accompanied by our guide, we will visit some of the traditional houses, meet the locals and learn about their culture and traditions.
-We will enjoy an authentic Vietnamese lunch here and later take a leisurely walk back to our hotel in the Old Town.
+Accompanied by our guide, we’ll visit some of the traditional houses, meet the locals and learn about their culture and traditions.

 Hoi An - Danang - Ho Chi Minh City